phbroc/taf/README.md

 You will get the build folder with the functionable code.

 ## Deploy
 The build folder is supposed to be hosted on a LAMP server.
-Put all the builded project on the server.
+Upload the content of build folder on your server.
 Before starting the app, next step is installing the database.

 ### Server side environment
 Before going on, there is some work to setup the server side environment.
 The todo list storage is located twice, first with local storage (on a mobile device) and second inside a server database.
 This remote storage make the list available everywhere.
 The server side source code is with PHP and MySQL language.
 To make it work for your need, you have to prepare the database and to customize some files.
 A tiny MariaDB NoSQL database is sufficient.